wlancer1/wlancer1/README.md

-### Hi i am wyh 👋
+### Hi i am オウ　ヨコウです 👋

-- 🔭 I’m currently working on dzg
+- 🔭 I’m currently working on dzg and exploring innovative solutions in JavaScript and Node.js.
-- 🌱 I’m currently learning ts node and so on
+- 🌱 I’m currently learning TypeScript, Node.js, and diving deeper into backend development tools.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source projects or anything related to JavaScript, TypeScript, and backend systems.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with scaling Node.js applications and advanced functional programming techniques.
-- 💬 Ask me about **NodeJS, functional programming, testing, and javascript in general.**
+- 💬 Ask me about Node.js, functional programming, testing strategies, and all things JavaScript.
-- 📫 How to reach me: 294634047@qq.com
+- 📫 How to reach me: w294634047@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy blending my programming skills with my love for anime and manga, always finding inspiration from storytelling!

 <br >